mh0805/Group-Project/README.md

 |employment_rate|The percentage of the labor force that is employed|
 |employment_rate_3mos|employment rate of 3 months prior to record timestamp|

-* Some of the EDAs we used include:
+* Some of the EDA we used include:
   1. Features' correlation

         ![Correlation of features](Images/features_vs_compensation.png)